FOSSEE/st-scripts/embellishing_a_plot.rst

     plot?

 {{{ Run through the documentation and show the options available }}}

+.. #[Madhu: The script needs to tell what needs to be shown or
+     explained.]

 {{{ Pause here and try out the following exercises }}}